 Gila Cliff Dwellings Annual Pass

-Visitors may purchase a one year pass that covers up to six family members at Gila Cliff Dwellings National Monument.
+Visitors may purchase a one year pass that covers entrance fees for the cardholder and up to three other adults (age 16 and up) for Gila Cliff Dwellings National Monument.
 This $40.00 pass is only good at the Cliff Dwellings, but for one full year from date of purchase.

 All passes may be obtained or purchased at the Gila Visitor Center during business hours.